Slate-Lee/Program-2/README.md

 - stateManager

 ### Project Description:
-with the following information: name, capitol name, region, and year founded.
+Allows the user to print, add, and delete states stored by a linked list with the following information: name, capitol name, region, and year founded.

+### Project Write Up:
+This project includes a write up pdf file within this zip folder giving a description and overview